malcolmrigg/WizardClock/README.md

 * Make pretty: It looks fairly basic at the moment (I'm no artist!).
 Maybe include support for themes too, if that's possible?
 * Support for more entity types?
 * Better text rendering - this goes along with making it pretty, perhaps include drawing the text in arcs around the outside of the clock, and handling longer location/wizard names better
+* Pre-load custom web font before rendering - if this is even possible?